fossmentor/fossmentor.org/README.md

 - Open the OpenShot project

 # Files
-What is FOSS.osp (OpenShot project file for What is FOSS) Why use FOSS.osp (OpenShot project file for Why use FOSS) How to create a FOSS project.osp (OpenShot project file for How to create a FOSS project)
+- What is FOSS.osp (OpenShot project file for What is FOSS)
+- Why use FOSS.osp (OpenShot project file for Why use FOSS) -How to create a FOSS project.osp (OpenShot project file for How to create a FOSS project)